-The default value for nosquash\nids is NULL, which means that root squashing applies to all clients.
+By default, nosquash_nid is set such that root squashing applies to all clients.
 Setting the root squash UID and GID to 0 turns root squash off.

 Root squash parameters can be set when the MDT is created (mkfs.lustre --mdt).
 For example: